Tyson0001/doc-processing-system/README.md

-\## What it does
+\## Features

-\- Upload a document from the frontend
+\- Upload documents through a simple UI

-\- Backend processes it asynchronously
+\- Background processing using Celery

-\- Progress is tracked and updated in real-time
+\- Progress tracking stored in PostgreSQL

+\- Real-time updates using WebSockets

+\- Docker setup for backend services